covalenthq/covalent-docs/docs/content/project-showcase/submit-project.md

 The template can be found [here](./showcase-template.md).

-For example, let's say your project is named "project-name", has logo "project-showcase-logo.png" and related to DeFi.
+For example, let's say your project is named "project-name", has logo "project-showcase-logo.png" and related to `tools`.
 Then, you would need to copy this file inside the following folder and change it's name to `project-name.md`.
 Then you would follow the [template](./showcase-template.md) to create a content and a banner `project-showcase.png`.
 After that you will put that banner under `images`.

 ```